powmedia/backbone-forms/README.md

 - [List](#editor-list) An editable list of items (included in a separate file: `distribution/editors/list.min.js`)

-The old jQuery editors are still included but may be moved to another repository:
-- jqueryui.List
-- jqueryui.Date (uses the jQuery UI popup datepicker)
-- jqueryui.DateTime
+NOTE:
+The old jQuery editors were broken with the changes to Backbone 0.9.10.
+As they were unsupported for some time they have been removed.
+However they are still available on previous tags (e.g. backbone-forms v0.10.0) so can be imported from there.